 Here they say the best coffee in the world is produced.
 A rather heated point of contention because every city and region in Colombia claims to produce, not only the country’s best coffee, but also the most beautiful women.

 Foreign tourists, visiting Colombia with limited time constraints, have been flocking to this area in droves.
-Colombia = Coffee and the coffee triangle has been an attractive place learn about it.
+Colombia is famous for its coffee.
+And the coffee triangle has been an attractive place to go and learn all about it.
 Here they: stay on a coffee farm ~ visit coffee roasting facilities ~ tour a handful of villages ~ go to the National Coffee Park near Montenegro ~ visit Salento ~ go to the Valley of Cocora Park to see the wax palm trees ~ buy some souvenirs ~ fly home.

 Granted, it’s a great trip, and the agricultural tourism has greatly assisted the town merchants and farmers.
 The area is beautiful and well-run and the whole thing sells like mojitos on the beach. (see full article)